microsoft/AttackSurfaceAnalyzer/README.md

 ## Version 2.0

 This version of Attack Surface Analyzer is our first general audience release of the tool.
+To obtain the latest official release, click [here](https://github.com/Microsoft/AttackSurfaceAnalyzer/releases/latest).

 ## Overview